 Upload blog posts and stories to DVIDS as a news story with or without photos.
-Photos will not be judged.

 Blog Post.
 An article written using an informational or conversational style that conveys the writer's opinion.
 Ghost-written blogs are ineligible.
 Blog posts must be from an official military blog that has been registered as such as required in DoD Instruction 8170.01, "Online Information Management and Electronic Messaging," dated January 2, 2019.